-This notice was updated on 27 July 2023 to let you know that our registered address has changed.
+This notice was updated on 15 December 2023 to let you know how we manage debt recovery.

 We are Bank of London & The Middle East PLC (“we”, “our”, “us”, “BLME”) and we own and operate Nomo.